-Results from the above-mentioned contrasts will be followed by complementary analyses to rule our alternative explanations when such explanations are available.
-For example, to exclude the possibility that confidence effects reflect only trial-by-trial response-time variability, the robustness of the results will be tested against a design matrix with an additional response-time parametric modulator.
+Results from the above-mentioned contrasts will be followed up to rule our alternative explanations when such explanations are available.
+For example, to exclude the possibility that confidence effects reflect only trial-by-trial response-time variability, the robustness of the results will be tested against a design matrix that controls for variability in response time.

 Group level inference

-Group level inference will follow an ordinary lease square (OLS) procedure on the subject-specific contrast maps.
+Group level inference will follow an ordinary lease squares (OLS) procedure on the subject-specific contrast maps.
 Correction for multiple comparisons will be performed at the cluster level, using a significance threshold of P=0.05 and a cluster defining threshold of P=0.001.

 Between-subject correlations